kAgotsi/katabank/README.md

 POST /api/operations/: Get all operation

-Test:
+**Test**:
 Scenario:
 To test :
-0- Create database on mysql server : kata_bank
+0. Create database on mysql server : kata_bank
-1- Create a client
+1. Create a client
-2-Create an account for client
+2.Create an account for client
-3- Make a deposit / withdrawal in account
+3. Make a deposit / withdrawal in account
-4- Get all operations by account
+4. Get all operations by account
 To test, you can use the curl or Postman command.

 please find all curl request in file request.